dimitri/pgloader/docs/ref/mysql.rst

   type tinyint to boolean when (= 1 precision) using tinyint-to-boolean

+  type bit when (= 1 precision) to boolean drop typemod using bits-to-boolean type bit to bit drop typemod using bits-to-hex-bitstring

+  type bigint when signed to bigint drop typemod type bigint when (< 19 precision) to numeric drop typemod

   type tinyint when unsigned to smallint   drop typemod type smallint when unsigned to integer  drop typemod type mediumint when unsigned to integer  drop typemod